This post may contain affiliate links. Read our disclosure policy.

-I halved and adapted the original Tollhouse recipe and that is what you see here.
+I halved and adapted the original Tollhouse recipe.
 I kept everything the same through each recipe test, changing one key thing to see its effect and photographing the results for you.
 Be sure to check out my free Cookie Customization Guide to truly perfect your cookies!

 –Chicago Metallic sheet pans